 “I help enable new technology and products that will be introduced in the future.
 My job is to align our supply chain strategy with what is set forth from the highest levels of the organization.
 We leverage our global purchasing power to obtain the best quality, technology, cost and delivery from a pool of approved suppliers.”

 Every day is challenging, says Mike.
 “I enjoy dealing with different problems at work from all aspects.”
 One of the ongoing challenges for a supply chain professional is building rapport with key suppliers.
 “It was a dilemma at the beginning, when I was learning to prioritize the company’s interests in a negotiation.
-An experienced supplier could take advantage of a fresh graduate like me.
 I was grateful to be guided early on by my mentor.”

 At his job interview in 2014, Mike was given two options: a Supply Chain role or a Quality Engineer position.
 “I did not hesitate.
 I knew I wanted to be in Supply Chain, and I still do!
 This is an exciting function in the company.
 I would like to stay in this domain to learn new technologies, and to solve different supply chain problems.”
 Ideally, says Mike, he’ll get to do that on a different continent, where he can learn about different product groups and supply chain contexts, and of course, experience the local culture and food!